Pupil Premium

 Disadvantaged students access educational visits and other co-curricular opportunities.

-Access to these activities is logged and tracked by the Lead Practitioner for Pupil Premium.
+Access to these activities is tracked by the SLT member responsible for Pupil Premium.

 Improve overall attendance and punctuality for disadvantaged students.